dharmab/centos-vagrant/README.md

 Contains files to automatically build CentOS virtual machines.
 Currently supports CentOS 7 and VirtualBox.

-Run `setup.py` with Python 2 to download Packer, then run `bin/packer build centos7/centos7.json` to build the virtual machine.
+Run `setup.py` with Python 2 to download Packer, then run `bin/packer build centos7.json` to build the virtual machine.

+Windows support is experimental and 'best effort'.